amalthomas111/covid19/README.md

 # covid19

-Repository replicating steps from "Computational Protocol for Assembly and Analysis of SARS-nCoV-2 Genomes" from
+Repository replicating steps of "Computational Protocol for Assembly and Analysis of SARS-nCoV-2 Genomes" from
 [Dr Vinod Scaria's Lab](http://vinodscaria.rnabiology.org/covid-19)